Alevsk/rbac-atlas/content/charts/jenkins/_index.md

 ---
-title: jenkins
+title: "jenkins"
-description: Jenkins - Build great things at any scale!
-As the leading open source automation server, Jenkins provides over 2000 plugins to support building, deploying and automating any project.
+description: "Jenkins - Build great things at any scale!
+As the leading open source automation server, Jenkins provides over 2000 plugins to support building, deploying and automating any project. "
 ---

 ## jenkins